ansinitro/solink-application/README.md

 1. Clone the repository: `git clone https://github.com/ansinitro/solink-application.git`
 2. Install dependencies: yarn
-3. Run the server: npm start
+3. Run the server: yarn start
 4. Access the application in your browser at http://localhost:3000

 ## How to Use